dodoslavn/zabbix_templates/templates/fail2ban/README.md

 # Zabbix template - Fail2Ban / iptables
-This template for Zabbix is intended to get all values which tool lm-sensors report, and monitor them.
-Naturally, this is intended to work on physical servers, as there is no temperature to monitor on usual VM.
-Package lm-sensors, which provide "sensors" command is available on Linux (probably, only on Linux).
+This template for Zabbix is to monitor amount of banned IP addresses by Fail2Ban tool adn iptables
 # Instalation
-- install package lm-sensors on system with Zabbix Agent
+- install package Fail2ban on system with Zabbix Agent adn make sure you use iptables
   - Debian
-    - > apt install lm-sensors
+    - > apt install fail2ban
-- test if the utility works and what it reports
+- test if it work based on output of iptables
-  - > sensors
+  - > iptables -L -n
 - allow custom scripts in Zabbix Agent
-- add new UserParameter into Zabbix Agent config file (or see UserParam.conf file)
+- add new UserParameter into Zabbix Agent config file (see UserParam.conf file)
-  - > UserParameter=custom.sensors,/usr/bin/sensors -j
 - import the template in Zabbix GUI
 - open Host in Zabbix GUI
   - link the template
-  - add Macro with name "{$SENSORS.CPUPATH}" and value in format like this
-    - > $['k10temp-pci-00c3']['temp1']['temp1_input']